templeofninpo/templeofninpo.github.io/README.md

-(Once StoicAI, this prompt has found refinement enough to be renamed/rebranded.)
+(Once StoicAI, this prompt has found refinement enough to be renamed/rebranded.
+DiviningAI v3 has been made into a GPT)

 ![StoicAI Image](https://github.com/templeofninpo/templeofninpo.github.io/blob/master/DiviningAIThumbnail01.jpg)